PracticalAstronomyCrew/knowledgebase/docs/source/pm/p7-globular-cluster-radii.rst

     * Observation Time

-        * You will be observing HALF night shift.
+        * You will be observing HALF a night shift.

     * Target Selection

-        * It is best to find a Messier object that is a Globular Cluster (someting with an M-number) as those will likely be large and bright enough.
+        * It is best to find a Messier object that is a Globular Cluster (something with an M-number) as those will likely be large and bright enough.
 Make sure your choice will be high in the sky during your obsering time.

     * Observations

-        * Take images in at least the B and R bands, and also the V band if you have time
+        * Take images in the B and R bands at least, and also the V band if you have time.

-        * Observe standard star fields so that you will be able to calibrate your results
+        * Observe standard star fields so that you will be able to calibrate your results.

-Data Ananlysis:
+Data Analysis:
 ^^^^^^^^^^^^^^^

     * Data Reduction Basic Steps

         * Visit the page :ref:`data-reduction`
-        * Register and combine your images so that you have one final image in each band
+        * Register and combine your images so that you have one final image in each band.

     * Further for this project

-        * Measure the sky level in the images (e.g. in the corners) and remove this from the whole image
+        * Measure the sky brightness level in the images (e.g. in the corners) and remove this from the whole image.
-        * Locate the center of the globular cluster in the image -- here a contour plot can be very useful!
+        * Locate the center of the globular cluster in the image; here a contour plot can be very useful!
-        * Next measure the surface brightnes profile, by fitting elipses moving outwards from the center (note there are astropy routines that help with this!)
+        * Next, measure the surface brightnes profile by fitting elipses moving outwards from the center (note there are astropy routines that help with this)

     * Further Analysis for this project